Kahi Loa is one of the ancient Hawaiian systems of bodywork that falls under the general category of Lomi Lomi. Its unique features are:

 Kahi Loa consists of seven segments.
 Each of them refers to one

-Formally, Kupua – the shaman applies these in sequence; first on the back and then on the front of the body, at least three times each.
-Informally, they may be used as desired, independently or grouped.
+Formally, Kupua – the shaman applies these in sequence; First on the back and then on the front of the body, at least three times each.
+Informally, they may be used as desired, independently, or grouped.

-An important part of this practice is the feedback from the recipient before, during and after each segment.
+An important part of this practice is the feedback from the recipient before, during, and after each segment.
 The shaman modifies his practice in line with this feedback.
 The recipient may also maintain a healing affirmation or symbol during the process.